LordNed/Winditor/docs/tutorials/basics/basics.md

 #### Scene List
 The Scene List displays the currently loaded scenes, which include the map's Stage and its Rooms.

-* The **Stage** is made up of global objects which are loaded regardless of what Room that Link is in.
+* The **Stage** is made up of global objects which are loaded regardless of what Room Link is in.
 In most cases, these include lighting and exit data.
 However, any object type can be placed here.
 The skybox models are also contained within the Stage, as well as the textures for clouds and the map's Event List.
 * **Rooms** are individual spaces composed of models, collision data, and object setups.
 A map requires at least one room, and it can have up to 64.

 ##### Controls